-2019 NBA Free Agency Big Board: Top 25 Players Still Available Entering Day 3
+2019 NBA Free-Agency Big Board: Top 25 Players Still Available Entering Day 3

 Every other top-15 free agent has made his decision.
 Jimmy Butler's relocation was the only star-player situation sort of hanging in the balance after the first day of free agency, and the Miami Heat and Philadelphia 76ers cleared that hurdle, according to ESPN's Adrian Wojnarowski and Zach Lowe.

-And so, we're waiting on Leonard.
+And so, we are waiting on Leonard.
 Emphasis on we.
 The league at large has not remained idle.
 Not even Leonard's foremost suitors are in lockdown.
 The Los Angeles Clippers re-signed Patrick Beverley and absorbed Moe Harkless' expiring salary while both the Los Angeles Lakers (Troy Daniels) and Toronto Raptors (Matt Thomas) made smaller-scale moves.

 This year's market has invited and, in turn, demanded action.
 Most of the top-50 names are gone.
 Many of the remaining free agents are in or awfully close to minimum contract territory.